 Home / Projects / Ripple Effect

-Ripple Effect
+The Ripple Effect

-The Ripple Effect is a national, grower-led project designed to improve water security, biodiversity, and climate resilience for Australian farmers.
+The Ripple Effect project is a national, grower-led project designed to improve water security, biodiversity, and climate resilience for Australian farmers.

 The project will guide growers towards multifunction water infrastructure that enhances and provides future biodiversity and carbon market opportunities while enhancing water security and quality.